Soumyayedke/DS-LAB-CT/README.md

 # DS-LAB-CT
-it has all th codes of codetantra platform along with proper sequences
+it has all the codes of codetantra platform along with proper sequences